kminoda/autoware-map-loader-architecture-proposal/ReadMe.md

 We have two proposals, both of which have their pros and cons.
 We would like to ask for your opinions from various perspectives.

 ## Proposal A: passing ids
 The architecture of proposal A is shown below.
-A client that want to use the new interface ("`client 1`" in the example figure) first subscribes [autoware_map_msgs/msg/PCDMetaInfoArray](./autoware_map_msgs/msg/PCDMetaInfoArray.msg) that contains all the metadata of available PCD maps.
+A client that want to use the new interface ("`client 1`" in the example figure) first subscribes a message (see [here](./autoware_map_msgs/msg/PCDMetaInfoArray.msg) for the definition) that contains a dictionary of each grids' ID and its region information.
 Using this information, the client selects the maps it wants and throw the query to the  `map_loader` with [autoware_map_msgs/srv/LoadPCDMaps](./autoware_map_msgs/srv/LoadPCDMaps.srv). `map_loader` loads the required maps and send them back as a response.

 Note that in this case, we are also considering creating a library that covers all three scenarios mentioned above.